k-t-corp/RSSHub-ansible/README.md

 # RSSHub-ansible
-Ansible playbook to deploy [RSSHub](https://github.com/DIYgod/RSSHub) on bare-metal
+Ansible playbook to deploy [RSSHub](https://github.com/DIYgod/RSSHub) on bare-metal with Redis, browserless and Caddy 2

 ## Usage